Slow Loris Rescue

 The slow loris in Indonesia is in serious danger of extinction and the greatest threat to its survival is the illegal trade in wildlife.
 Its huge brown eyes and soft fur make this small nocturnal primate highly prized as a pet and the victim of an online craze created by videos on YouTube.
 Thousands of slow lorises are poached from the wild and illegally sold on the street or in animal markets.

 The slow lorises' teeth are clipped off by the traders to make them easy to handle, resulting in the death of many of them from blood loss or infection before they are sold.
 International Animal Rescue runs the only slow loris rescue and rehabilitation centre in Indonesia.
 At our facility in Ciapus, Java we provide specialist treatment and care for slow lorises confiscated from the markets or surrendered by their owners.
+Visit our slow loris pet trade information page to learn more about the trade and how to respond to online videos and images.

 Our goal is to return as many slow lorises to the wild as possible.
 However, many of them have had their teeth cut out and may no longer be able to fend for themselves.
 Veterinary dental specialists are helping us determine whether these teeth can be repaired or replaced.
 We provide a permanent home at our centre for lorises that can never be released.